Dry Ice Experiments | Subzero Science Experiments

 - Bubble wand and bubble solution

-Here's a quick experiment to help children better understand why it's called dry ice.
-Ask the children, "Why do you think they call this dry ice?"
-Place a regular ice cube on one plate and a similar size piece of dry ice on a second plate.
-Keep both plates out of the reach of the children.
-"Let's try to guess what is going to happen to the ice cube and the piece of dry ice if we leave it on the plate for one hour."
-Of course, the children are likely to tell you that both pieces of ice will melt, turning into a puddle of water.
+Use tongs to place a regular ice cube on one plate and a similar size piece of dry ice on a second plate.
+Important: Keep both plates out of the reach of children.
+If you ask your friends to predict what will happen to the ice during the next few hours, most of them will likely say that the pieces of ice will turn into puddles of water.

-Allow the children to view the plates after one hour.
-They will discover the difference between real ice and dry ice.
+Allow everyone to view the plates after one hour.
+They’ll discover the difference between real ice and dry ice.
 There should be a puddle of water on the plate where the real ice was, but the dry ice plate will be “dry.”
 Where did the dry ice go?
-Dry ice is not made from water, it’s made from some of the air that we breathe... it's frozen carbon dioxide.
-The dry ice turned into invisible carbon dioxide gas that disappears into the air.
-Magic!
+Hint: Dry ice is not made from water, it’s frozen carbon dioxide (CO2).
+The dry ice turned into invisible CO2 that disappeared into the air.
+Magic?
+Nope!
+It’s science.